 Natural language processing in toxicology: Delineating adverse outcome pathways and guiding the application of new approach methodologies

-Authors Marie P.F.
-Corradi, Alyanne M. de Haan, Bernard Staumont, Aldert H. Piersma, Liesbet Geris, Raymond H.H.
+Authors Marie Corradi, Alyanne M. de Haan, Bernard Staumont, Aldert H. Piersma, Liesbet Geris, Raymond H.H.
 Pieters, Cyrille A.M.
 Krul, Marc A.T.
 Teunis

 Published in Biomaterials and Biosystems